hhu-stups/prob-rodinplugin/README.md

 - We use gradle to manage the dependencies to the libraries, thus you will need gradle installed on your computer.
   (see http://www.gradle.org/)

-- In the de.prob.releng directory run the downloadCli and collectDependencies tasks (gradle downloadCli collectDependencies).
+- In the workspace directory run the completeInstall task [gradle completeInstall]  (alternatively you can also run the downloadCli and collectDependencies tasks [gradle downloadCli collectDependencies].
 This will download the latest nightly build of the Prolog binary and the required Java libraries (such as apache commons, etc.)

 - Install Eclipse (Indigo/Juno) for RCP Development